AlineCoutinho/site/content/project/R Tutorials/index.md

 ---

-These tutorials were designed as complementary materials for my courses in Sociology.
+These tutorials were designed as supplementary materials for my courses in Sociology.
 They include information about R and RStudio installation, libraries and packages, and entry- level principles and procedures of data summary, analysis and visualization.

 Learning outcomes: